bruderstein/PythonScript/docs/source/scintilla.rst

    Set the selection to have its end of line filled or not.

    See Scintilla documentation for `SCI_SETSELEOLFILLED <https://www.scintilla.org/ScintillaDoc.html#SCI_SETSELEOLFILLED>`_

+.. method:: editor.getSelectionLayer() -> int

+   Get the layer for drawing selections

+   See Scintilla documentation for `SCI_GETSELECTIONLAYER <https://www.scintilla.org/ScintillaDoc.html#SCI_GETSELECTIONLAYER>`_

+.. method:: editor.setSelectionLayer(layer)

+   Set the layer for drawing selections: either opaquely on base layer or translucently over text

+   See Scintilla documentation for `SCI_SETSELECTIONLAYER <https://www.scintilla.org/ScintillaDoc.html#SCI_SETSELECTIONLAYER>`_

+.. method:: editor.getCaretLineLayer() -> int

+   Get the layer of the background of the line containing the caret.

+   See Scintilla documentation for `SCI_GETCARETLINELAYER <https://www.scintilla.org/ScintillaDoc.html#SCI_GETCARETLINELAYER>`_

+.. method:: editor.setCaretLineLayer(layer)

+   Set the layer of the background of the line containing the caret.

+   See Scintilla documentation for `SCI_SETCARETLINELAYER <https://www.scintilla.org/ScintillaDoc.html#SCI_SETCARETLINELAYER>`_

+.. method:: editor.getCaretLineHighlightSubLine() -> bool

+   Get only highlighting subline instead of whole line.

+   See Scintilla documentation for `SCI_GETCARETLINEHIGHLIGHTSUBLINE <https://www.scintilla.org/ScintillaDoc.html#SCI_GETCARETLINEHIGHLIGHTSUBLINE>`_

+.. method:: editor.setCaretLineHighlightSubLine(subLine)

+   Set only highlighting subline instead of whole line.

+   See Scintilla documentation for `SCI_SETCARETLINEHIGHLIGHTSUBLINE <https://www.scintilla.org/ScintillaDoc.html#SCI_SETCARETLINEHIGHLIGHTSUBLINE>`_

 .. method:: editor.setCaretFore(fore)